jbidinger/ansible-role-authconfig/README.md

 Configure authentication against Active Directory using sssd, adcli, and authconfig.

-This role joins the domain using adcli.
+This role joins to and AD domain using adcli.

 Requirements
 ------------